 4. Overview of currencies used when invoicing imports and exports

-When companies invoice for international trades, they can do so in foreign currencies.
-Nonetheless, most UK companies invoice in Pound sterling when dealing with countries from outside the EU.
+When companies invoice for international goods and services, they can do so in foreign currencies.
+Nonetheless, most UK companies are choosing to invoice in Pound sterling when dealing with countries from outside the UK.

-The currencies used for invoicing imports to the UK consist of:
+The currencies used by small business for invoicing imports to the UK consist of:

 - Pound sterling 22.7%